gaowanliang/Word-Dictation-and-Correction/README.md

 | Comma     | `,`       |
 | Semicolon | `;`       |

 If it shows `No TTS language found, maybe TTS engine blocked by system`, it means your system doesn't support TTS, or you don't have TTS engine installed.
-Most domestic Android phones need to install Google TTS engine, otherwise it may not work (currently Android 13 system has a conflict with the TTS driver system currently installed in this software, so it cannot be used).
+It is recommended that you install Google TTS engine, otherwise it may not work (currently Android 13 system has a conflict with the TTS driver system currently installed in this software, so it cannot be used).
 The current default language is `en-GB`, which is British English.

 Below you can choose the mode, where `Correction mode` means to do wrong word dictation and `Dictation mode` means to do word dictation.
 When you select `Correction mode`, you need to fill in how many times you need to write, while `Dictation mode` does not.